tkm404/week3-ind-CR/README.md

 Test: "It should return an array of numbers, and for each number containing 3 return "Will you be my neighbor?"
 Code: gnosObor(31);
 Expected Output: ["Will you be my neighbor?, 12, 11, 10...
 4, "Will you be my neighbor?", 2, 1, 0]

+Test: "It should return an array of numbers, and for each number containing 2 (and not 3) return "Boop!"
+Code: gnosObor(31);
+Expected Output: "Will you be my neighbor?", "Boop!", 11, 10...
+4, "Will you be my neighbor?, "Boop!", 1, 0];